BernardJeremy/twitch-to-vlc/README.md

 ## Features
 - Start VLC with a twitch stream
 - Choice on every quality available
+- Set the quality directly from the command line

 ## Installation
 - Simply clone this depot